reflexson/paul-cox-code-quiz/README.md

 This project helped me solidify Javascript concepts that we have covered in class.
 Setting variables, generating functions, using objects, making arrays, adding event listeners, and commiting/retrieving data from local storage are a few of the concepts incorporated into this project.
 I also used media queries to ensure that the site looks as intended on a variety of devices.
 I used this project to test the limits of what I can accomplish with CSS.
-I was ambitious with by styling to produce a product I am proud of.
+I was ambitious with my styling to produce a product I am proud of.
 I learned a lot about how to properly organize a webpage so that other developers and users can easily view, navigate, add to, or edit this site.
 I also was able to learn and practice git procedures for pushing, pulling, branching, adding files, committing, creating pull requests, and merging branches through github.

 ## Installation